KG-2363/delta_lake_databricks/dwh_datelake_deltalake.md

  df.write.mode(append).save(table_path)

- DESCRIBE HISTORY -- shows version history of a delta table DESCRIBE DETAIL -- info about the table itself
+ DESCRIBE HISTORY delta_orders -- shows version history of a delta table DESCRIBE DETAIL delta_orders -- info about the table itself gives specific details about the table, also has numFiles col which shows 1 -- we will explore in OPTIMIZE command

  OPTIMIZE & VACCUM help manage file sizes and storage, improving performance and keep table tidy.